aetperf/aetperf.github.io/_posts/2024-11-24-Visualizing-the-Ulam-Spiral-with-Python.md

     return grid
 ```

-Note that in order to properly display the Ulam spiral, the 2D grid is flipped upside down in the following line: `grid[size - y - 1, x] = 1`.
+Note that in order to properly display the Ulam spiral, the 2D grid is flipped upside down in the following code line: `grid[size - y - 1, x] = 1`.

 ## Computing the Grid Size for the Ulam Spiral